-The apparent volume of distribution determined after subcutaneous administration of 250 mcg aqueous solution of goserelin was 44.1 ± 20.3 liters for males and females, respectively.
-The plasma protein binding of goserelin was found to be 27.3%.
+The apparent volumes of distribution determined after subcutaneous administration of 250 mcg aqueous solution of goserelin were 44.1 and 20.3 liters for males and females, respectively.
+The plasma protein binding of goserelin obtained from one sample was found to be 27.3%.

-Clearance of goserelin following subcutaneous administration of a radiolabeled solution of goserelin was very rapid and occurred via a combination of hepatic metabolism and urinary excretion.
-More than 90% of a subcutaneous radiolabeled solution formulation dose of goserelin was excreted in urine.
-Approximately 20% of the dose recovered in urine is accounted for by unchanged goserelin.
+Clearance of goserelin following subcutaneous administration of the solution formulation of goserelin is very rapid and occurs via a combination of hepatic metabolism and urinary excretion.
+More than 90% of a subcutaneous radiolabeled solution formulation dose of goserelin is excreted in urine.
+Approximately 20% of the dose in urine is accounted for by unchanged goserelin.
 The total body clearance of goserelin (administered subcutaneously as a 3.6 mg depot) was significantly (p<0.05) greater (163.9 versus 110.5 L/min) in females compared to males.

 Carcinogenesis, Mutagenesis, Impairment of Fertility